vitlabuda/tundra-nat64/external_addr_xlat/EXTERNAL-ADDR-XLAT-PROTOCOL.md

 to `unix` or `tcp`, each thread establishes the connection when it receives its first packet for translation.
 This means that translator threads which are completely "inactive" will not hold unnecessary connections.
-However, it also means that the connections are always established after the program initializes, i.e. after it changes its working directory to `/` and drops its privileges or performs chroot, if it is configured to do so.
+However, it also means that the connections are always established after the program initializes, i.e. after it changes its working directory to `/` and drops its privileges, if it is configured to do so.

 If the `inherited-fds` transport is configured to be used, the file descriptors are extracted from the `addressing-external-inherited-fds` command-line argument and checked whether they are valid during initialization,